-All you need to know about the 2018 Horse & Hound Festival of Eventing - Horse & Hound
+All you need to know about the 2019 Horse & Hound Festival of Eventing - Horse & Hound

 How will it work?

 The event is being held during the second May bank holiday with the dressage phase taking place on the Saturday, cross-country on Sunday and the final horse inspection and showjumping on Monday.
-The event will run as close to CCI short-format as possible.
+The event will run as close to the old CCI short-format as possible.

-Stabling is included in the entry fee for all competitors and horses are asked to arrive at Keysoe between 4pm and 6pm on Friday .
+Stabling is included in the entry fee for all competitors and horses are asked to arrive at Keysoe between 4pm and 6pm on Friday.
 Your stable will be supplied empty and you are welcome to bring your own bedding or you can purchase bedding from Keysoe.
+Keysoe has significantly expanded its number of permanent stables since last year.

 While we expect most competitors will choose to stay on site in their lorries (limited hook up is available at additional cost), those without living in their lorry are welcome to pitch a tent or there are local B&Bs you might like to book.
 We would recommend staying on site to experience the great atmosphere stay away shows offer.
+There are additional shower facilities on site this year.

 Dressage tests will be performed on Saturday with times issued in advance.
-Tests will be long arena tests and performed in the all-weather outdoor arena.
+Tests will be long arena British Eventing tests and performed in the all-weather outdoor arena.

 On Saturday evening there will be the opportunity to join the organising team for a hog roast and live band.